-206 Million Eggs Are Recalled Over Salmonella Fears
+207 Million Eggs Are Recalled Over Salmonella Fears

-The Rose Acre Farms company is voluntarily recalling 206,749,248 eggs in a total of nine states, saying they "have the potential to be contaminated with Salmonella Braenderup" — which can sicken healthy adults and have serious and possibly fatal effects for young children and the elderly.
+The Rose Acre Farms company is voluntarily recalling 206,749,248 eggs in a total of nine states, saying they "have the potential to be contaminated with salmonella braenderup" — which can sicken healthy adults and have serious and possibly fatal effects for young children and the elderly.

 The eggs came from a farm in Hyde County, N.C., and have been labeled under a number of brands, including Coburn Farms, Country Daybreak, the Food Lion store brand, Crystal Farms, Great Value and Sunshine Farms.
 Some were sold to restaurants, including Waffle House.